doglez/netflix-mern-clone/README.md

-# Doglez-Netflix
+# DOGFLIX

-Doglez-Netflix is a Netflix clone developed in TypeScript with the MERN stack
+Dogflix is a Netflix clone developed in TypeScript with the MERN stack